 The resort boasts incredible suites and villas ideal for couples, with gorgeous views and the ultimate in comfort and indulgence.
 Imagine a private terrace, pool, Jacuzzi and plenty of romantic solitude in which to enjoy each other’s company, and to soak in the once-in-a-lifetime views.

-Or what about the Desert Nights Camp at the Wahiba Sands?
-Here, you can experience “glamping”, or glamorous camping, with fine dining under the stars and a gorgeous tent with hand-woven rugs, colourful cushions and everything you need to stay cosy and comfortable.
+Desert Nights Camp at the Wahiba Sands offers couples the chance to experience “glamping”, or glamorous camping, with fine dining under the stars and a gorgeous tent with hand-woven rugs, colourful cushions and everything you need to stay cosy and comfortable.
 There’s nothing like staying out in nature with all of the luxuries you’re accustomed to, snuggled up with your sweetheart in a romantic, exotic locale.

 At resorts throughout Oman, you will not only be able to enjoy the awe-inspiring views, but also wonderful facilities and indulgences, with everything from romantic couples’ massages and body treatments on offer to the best in fine dining and entertainment.
 Book a relaxing massage for two, then indulge in a romantic candelight dinner.
 It’ll be a feast for all the senses!